Rajiv secures 13th place, Senthil finishes 16th in Asia Road Racing Championship | Sports-Games

 Rajiv secures 13th place, Senthil finishes 16th in Asia Road Racing Championship

-Rajiv Sethu of IDEMITSU Honda Racing India team secured 13th position, while Senthil Kumar got 16th spot after crashing in lap 4 in the inaugural race of Asia Road Racing Championship here on Saturday.Showcasing his skills at Chang International Circuit, Rajiv maintained his steady position till the last lap of Asia Production 250 class to score three valuable points in Race 1.Dropping down from 13th place start to the 16th at the end of Lap 3, Rajiv was decisive and sharp and worked his magic on the track.
+Rajiv Sethu of IDEMITSU Honda Racing India team secured the 13th position but Senthil Kumar couldnt finish the race after crashing in lap 4 in the inaugural race of Asia Road Racing Championship here on Saturday.Showcasing his skills at Chang International Circuit, Rajiv maintained his steady position till the last lap of Asia Production 250 class to score three valuable points in Race 1.Dropping down from 13th place start to the 16th at the end of Lap 3, Rajiv was decisive and sharp and worked his magic on the track.

 - Country: